cwangrun/CheXficient/README.md

 ### Use CheXficient with PyTorch
-For PyTorch-based usage, you can utilise the following code to load CheXficient pre-trained models (similar to resuming training in `main.py`):
+For PyTorch-based usage, you can utilize the following code to load CheXficient pretrained models (similar to resuming training in `main.py`):

 ```python
 import torch